minazaher/ecommerce/README.md

 # E-Commerce Website

-This is an e-commerce website built with Java Spring Boot and Thymeleaf.
+This is a web application for an E-commerce store built with Java Spring Boot and Thymeleaf.
+It allows users to browse products by category, add products to their cart, and checkout to place an order.
+The application also includes a wishlist feature, where users can save products for later.
 ## Features

 - User authentication (login and registration)